Girubagar/AIthinker-A7/README.md

 # AIthinker-A7
-Arduino code for retreiving the latitude, longitude and time stamp from the NMEA data
+#Arduino code for retreiving the latitude, longitude and time stamp from the NMEA data obtained using AIthinker A7 module